-Large student weights generally result from compounding nonresponse adjustments at the school and student levels with artificially low first-stage selection probabilities, which result at times from inaccurate enrollment data on the school frame used to define the school size measure.
+Large student weights generally come from compounding nonresponse adjustments at the school and student levels with artificially low first-stage selection probabilities, which can result from inaccurate enrollment data on the school frame used to define the school size measure.
 Even though measures are in place to limit the number and size of excessively large weights—such as the implementation of adjustment factor size constraints in both the school and student nonresponse procedures and the use of the school trimming procedure—large student weights can occur due to compounding effects of the various weighting components.

 M is the trimming multiple,

 MEDIANj(g) is the median of nonresponse-adjusted student weights in trimming group g, and

 STUWGTjk is the weight after student nonresponse adjustment for student k in jurisdiction j.